Options available when a Yahoo Account owner passes away

 If you wish to obtain a content disclosure of the account of the deceased user, please provide us the following documentation:

 - An Irish Court Order requesting the content disclosure.
-The Irish Court Order must be addressed to Verizon Media EMEA Limited and contain the Yahoo ID of the deceased user.
+The Irish Court Order must be addressed to Yahoo EMEA Limited and contain the Yahoo ID of the deceased user.

 Again, we extend our condolences to you and your family.